 Grace to you!

-We come to the fifth appearance of Jesus as a proof of his Resurrection.
-The first four appearances were to Mary Magdalene (John 20:11-18), to the other women visiting the tomb (Matthew 28:1f; Mark 16:1f), to the two on the way to Emmaus (Luke 24:1f) and to Simon Peter (Luke 24:34).
+We come to the Lord Jesus' fifth appearance (Lk 24:35-48) as a proof of his Resurrection.
+It was his appearance to the apostles and a few others with them in Jerusalem.
+Recall that the Lord's first appearance was to Mary Magdalene (Jn 20:11-18).
+The second was to the other women visiting the tomb (Mt 28:1f; Mk 16:1f).
+The third was to the two on the way to Emmaus (Lk 24:1f).
+The fourth was his appearance to Simon Peter (Lk 24:34).

-Let it be noted that among the worst doubters of the Resurrection were the disciples of Jesus, chief of whom were the apostles.
-I love how Venerable Fulton J. Sheen described the skepticism of the apostles: “The skeptics of yesterday, namely the apostles, were worst than the skeptics of today.”
+It's important to note that among the worst doubters of the Resurrection were the disciples of Jesus, chief of whom were the apostles.
+I love how Venerable Fulton J. Sheen described the skepticism of the apostles: "The skeptics of yesterday, namely the apostles, were worse than the skeptics of today."

-Scripture writes of their mood when the two on the way to Emmaus broke the news of possible Resurrection of the Lord, plus Jesus’ sudden appearance to them as well:
+Scripture wrote of the mood of the disciples when the two on the way to Emmaus broke the news of the possible Resurrection of the Lord, plus Jesus' sudden appearance to them as well.

 No better story shows the unbelief of the apostles and disciples.
 Their doubts were deep and their fears beyond measure.
 They believed Jesus was dead.
 They knew he was dead.
 They saw the soldiers pierce his side, the sword went straight to his heart and blood and water gushed out.
-They witnessed him take his last breathe; and John, in particular, was present along with the other women, including Mary the Mother of the Lord.
+They witnessed him take his last breath.
+John the beloved, in particular, was present along with the other women, including Mary, the Mother of the Lord.

 Therefore, they were beside themselves to hear the rumors of a Resurrection.
-Unfortunately, for many of them and for many today, it was a fairly tale.
+Unfortunately, for many of them and many today, it was a fairy tale.

 Again, the unbelievers of yesterday were far more hardened than those of today.

-Jesus’ fifth appearance, and the actions he undertook—his word of peace (his usual greetings), his addressing of their doubts, the showing of his pierced hands and feet, his call for them to touch him, and his eating of bread with them were extra-mile efforts to prove he wasn’t a ghost, but alive.
+Jesus' fifth appearance and the actions he undertook were to demonstrate he lives.
+He made some specific gestures and carried out some grace-filling actions to reawaken their faith.
+Those include his word of peace (his usual greetings), addressing their doubts, and the showing of his pierced hands and feet.
+Also was his call for them to touch him, plus his eating of bread with them.
+These were extra-mile efforts to prove he wasn't a ghost.
+He was (and is still) alive.

 God love you.
 God bless you.